oksanagit/Hello_test/README.md

   #resize2fs  /dev/sdb1
   </code></pre>

-  You are ready to boot!
+## You are ready to boot!
+Connect a monitor, we uses HDMI port, a mause and keyboard
 ## Credits
 * Christopher Stelmach, BNL for adding cutout to the drawing.
 *